 After introducing solids

-Once you’ve introduced solid foods to your baby’s diet, their poop will start to bulk up like normal adult poop.
+Once you’ve introduced solid foods to your baby’s diet, their poop will start to bulk up like typical adult poop.

 Diarrhea in a baby consists of loose, watery stools that occur more than once every feeding.
 It can be difficult to pinpoint diarrhea in a young infant because their bowel movements are naturally looser than babies who are on solid foods.